jasonaguirre/iii/README.txt

 We will want to increment the column by one once row == number of rows - 1.

 Time:
-We worked for a total of about 20 hours on this assignments
+This assignment took about 20 hours to complete